 The remainder of the paper is organized as follows.
 The next section uses Reinhart and Rogoff's (2004) methodology to assess the degree of "fixity" of the de facto (as opposed to the announced or de jure) exchange rate regime in Pakistan at present and in the recent past.
-Section III draws on Husain (2004) to summarize the analytical arguments underpinning selected considerations for regime choice, propose alternative quantitative measures-a "template"-of the various considerations, and assesses the implications of the measures for Pakistan's exchange rate regime choice.
-Section IV presents a summary scorecard of the template for Pakistan, both today and in the future, and contrasts it with scorecards for selected other developing and emerging market economies.
-Section V concludes with an assessment of the implications of the scorecard for the "right" regime for Pakistan, and how the right regime may change in the future.
+Section 3 draws on Husain (2006) to summarize the analytical arguments underpinning selected considerations for regime choice, propose alternative quantitative measures-a "template"-of the various considerations, and assess the implications of the measures for Pakistan's exchange rate regime choice.
+Section 4 presents a summary scorecard of the template for Pakistan, and contrasts it with scorecards for selected other developing and emerging market economies.
+Section 5 concludes with an assessment of the implications of the scorecard for the "right" regime for Pakistan and of how the right regime may change in the future.